wp-cli/handbook/commands/term/list/index.md

 : Limit the output to specific object fields.
 Defaults to all of the term object fields.

 [\--format=&lt;format&gt;]
-: Output list as table, CSV, JSON, or simply IDs.
-Defaults to table.
+: Accepted values: table, csv, json, count.
+Default: table

 ### EXAMPLES